rewiringamerica/buildstockbatch/docs/project_defn.rst

    differentiate it from other jobs.
 *  ``project``: The GCP Project ID in which the batch will be run and of the Artifact Registry (where Docker images are stored).
+*  ``service_account``: The service account to use when running jobs on GCP.
+    Default: the Compute Engine default service account of the GCP project.
 *  ``gcs``: Configuration for project data storage on GCP Cloud Storage.

     *  ``bucket``: The Cloud Storage bucket this project will use for simulation output and